 Some people make this much simpler, but more dangerous in my opinion.
 They wrap the carpet around the backside of the floor, and simply staple it there.
 This will undoubtedly work at first, it’ll hold the carpet in place just fine.
 But I wouldn’t be calm knowing that the staples are in contact with my boat’s inflated tube floor.
 Sooner or later a staple will back up out of the plywood, and possible puncture your boat.

-These are my thoughts, but it’s up to you which method you chose though.
+These are my thoughts, but it’s up to you which method you choose though.

 Step 5: Fit pipe insulators around edges